The Data Playbook: Making Informed Choices around LLMs

 Takeaway 🥡

-LLMs may be able to solve the problem just as good as your pipeline, and using them is a simple and straight forward implementation.
-All the more enticing to just replace all scaffolding with a request to ChatGPT.
+LLMs may be able to solve problems just as well as your existing pipeline does, and using them is simple and straightforward to implement.
+This may entice people to prematurely to replace existing robust systems with a request to ChatGPT.
 However, they might not stand as well to other system expectations.

-LLMs are powerful, they do make sense in NLP-intense features such as conversations and language generation, but for the rest of NLP problems, it might make sense to invest the time and effort in building your own use-case specific solutions.
-My team at Drahim did end up using LLMs in production, but to tackle a completely different problem: conversational features 💬.
+Generative LLMs are powerful, they do make sense in NLP-intense features such as conversations and language generation, but for the rest of NLP problems, it might make sense to invest the time and effort in building your own use-case specific solutions.
+We did end up using LLM APIs in Drahim, but for a conversational interface over other features.

 In Summary, when deciding to use an LLM to solve a problem, consider:

-These are my 2 cents, from someone that built in-house models, as well as used hosted models, pertained models, and LLMs in production.
+These are my two cents, from someone that built in-house models, as well as used hosted models, pertained models, and LLMs in production.

 Tweet at me for any questions, corrections, or comments: @Anfal_Alatawi